 - 7.1.
-Wallace wishes to work in partnership with the Council, the local community and other agencies to deliver the vision for the Land south of Hatton Lane, Stretton.
-Wallace expects the site to be a 6-year development project to build around 400-510, subject to market demand. - 7.2 The site is in a sustainable location and the proposal represents a sustainable development and provides a key strategic infrastructure element in terms of the proposed new Garden City Suburb, and has the capability of delivering homes by 2019. - 7.3 Representations for this proposal will also be made through the SHLAA process.
+Wallace wishes to work in partnership with the Council, the local community and other agencies to deliver the vision for the Land north of Hatton Lane, Stretton.
+Wallace expects the site to be a 10-20 year development project to build around 1,200 new homes and the associated infrastructure. - 7.2 The site is in a sustainable location and the proposal represents a sustainable development and provides a key strategic infrastructure element in terms of the proposed new Garden City Suburb. - 7.3 Representations for this proposal willA also be made through the SHLAA process.
 Should the site be allocated in the draft published Local Plan, then a planning application for outline planning permission could be lodged immediately, and would likely be mid-2018.
-Thereafter, allowing for a two-year lead in period to secure all necessary consents, construction of Land south of Hatton Lane should commence in late 2019.
+Thereafter, allowing for a 10-year lead in period to secure all necessary consents, and construction of the enabling infrastructure, Land north of Hatton Lane could delivery new homes in 2027.